cloudblog004/fantasticfoodies/content/en/posts/2296-how-to-prepare-speedy-chicken-and-amp-veg-stir-fry-with-oyster-garlic-sriracha-sauce.md

 1. Get  optional: 1/3 cup of peanuts or cashews (roasted or raw - whichever you prefer)

 This chicken coop will help protect your chickens from the sun and the elements.
 This chicken coop comes with simple instructions for convenient assembly. Дополнения к сетам. Напитки.
-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.

 <!--inarticleads2-->

-##### Instructions to make Chicken &amp; Veg Stir Fry with Oyster Garlic Sriracha Sauce:
+##### Instructions to make Chicken & Veg Stir Fry with Oyster Garlic Sriracha Sauce:

 1. In a bowl, mix the chicken with the kosher salt thoroughly and evenly and set aside.
 1. In another small bowl, combine the oyster sauce, sriracha, sugar, and distilled white vinegar and mix thoroughly.